MS-IMAP -- A Multi-Scale Graph Embedding Approach for Interpretable Manifold Learning: Related Work

-\textbf{Fast computation using Chebyshev polynomials:} Directly computing the SGW coefficients requires calculating the entire eigensystem of the Laplacian, which is computationally intensive - $O(N^{3})$ for \(N\) points.
-Instead, Hammond et al. \cite{Hammond} suggested computing the SGW using a fast algorithm based on approximating the scaled generating kernels through low-order polynomials of \(\mathbf{L}\) applied to the input data (details in Appendix).
+\textbf{Fast computation using Chebyshev polynomials:} \\ Direct computation of SGW coefficients is computationally expensive, requiring \( O(N^3) \) operations for \( N \) nodes.
+To address this, Hammond et al. \cite{Hammond} proposed an efficient algorithm based on approximating the scaled generating kernels \( g(s \lambda) \) using low-order Chebyshev polynomials of the Laplacian \( \mathbf{L} \), which are applied directly to the input signal.
+This significantly reduces computational cost (see Appendix for further details).

-\section{Our Proposed framework: Multi-scale IMAP}
+\section{Our Proposed framework: Multi-Scale IMAP}

-In this section, we introduce Multi-scale IMAP, a framework for interpretable embedding via manifold learning utilizing a multi-scale graph representation.
-This approach enables us to maintain global regularity and preserve local structure without sacrificing interpretability.
-Our method imposes a differentiable structure on the mapping $h: \mathbf{x} \rightarrow \psi_{\mathbf{x}}$, supported on a discrete graph $G = (V,\mathbf{W})$, where $\psi_{\mathbf{x}}$ represents the encoded multi-scale graph transform of $ \mathbf{x}$.
-Multi-scale IMAP consists of three main components: